A numerical approach to particle creation in accelerating toy models: Methodology

 with

 \end{itemize}

-In both cases $w_{pot}$ denotes the harmonic frequency of the oscillations, which start at $t=t_{ON}$ and finish at $t=t_{ON} + nT_{pot}$, where $n$ is the integer number of oscillations and $T_{pot}=(2\pi)/w_{pot}$ is the potential's period.
-The oscillations are restricted to a finite interval of simulation time, so that the spacetime remains stationary at both "past" and "future" regions.
-Because we are aiming to recover the signal at $t_p=t_{p_{match}}$ still unperturbed by the potential, we only start the oscillations at the second half of the evolution (as there is no need to do it on the first half --- translation will recover the unperturbed signal for the second half).
+In both cases $\omega_{pot}$ denotes the harmonic frequency of the oscillations, which start at $t=t_{ON}$ and finish at $t=t_{ON} + nT_{pot}$, where $n$ is the integer number of oscillations and $T_{pot}=(2\pi)/\omega_{pot}$ is the potential's period.
+The oscillations are restricted to a finite interval of simulation time, so that the spacetime remains stationary at both ``past'' and ``future'' regions. \adr{Both effective potentials can be physically interpreted as representing the qualitative effects on the field modes by different oscillation forms of compact stars: the pulsating potential barrier may effectively describe the dynamics of stars with constant radius and variable mass; while the shaking potential barrier may describe stars with constant mass but oscillating radius.}

+Since we aim to recover the signal at the hyperboloidal slice $t_p=t_{p_{match}}$ in the out foliation still unperturbed by the potential, we only start the oscillations at the second half of the evolution (as there is no need to do it on the first half --- translation will recover the unperturbed signal for the second half).
 This only occurs at $t=t_{ON}$, which has to be chosen such that the signal is able to feel the effect of the dynamical potential for the finite amount of time it is oscillating.